187 confirmed coronavirus cases in Pima County; statewide cases top 1,100

 There have been 20 known coronavirus deaths in Arizona, including six in Pima County.

-No new information is currently available about the new Pima County cases, but according to the Pima County Health Department website, the first 147 cases included one person between the ages of zero and 17 years old, 53 people between 18 and 40, 56 between 41 and 65, and 32 people ages 66 and above.
+According to the Pima County Health Department website, cases include one person between the ages of zero and 17 years old, 62 people between 18 and 40, 79 between 41 and 65, and 40 people ages 66 and above.
 The ages of five patients are unknown.

 According to newly released data on the ADHS website, 16,759 people in Arizona have been tested for coronavirus at private labs and the Arizona State Public Health Laboratory.
 In Pima County, 2,576 people have been tested.